FIGHTING AGAINST RACIAL INJUSTICE

 Prayer Walks

-Using Arlington County's Guide to the African American Heritage of Arlington County, CUMC will be putting together prayer walks around several parts of the county.
-As they are completed, they will be posted here.
+Using Arlington County's Guide to the African American Heritage of Arlington County, CUMC has done prayer walks around several parts of the county.
+Use the guide to create your own prayer walk.

 Hall’s Hill and High View Park Walk